EDCD/EDDI/SpeechResponder/Help.md

 At current this does not have a lot of use as the security level object only contains its name, but expect it to be expanded in future.

+### List()

+This function will return a humanised list of items from an array (e.g. this, that, and the other thing).

+List() takes a single argument, the array variable with items you want listed.

+Common usage is to convert an array to a list, for example:

+    {set systemsrepaired to ['the hull', 'the cockpit', 'corroded systems']}
+    The limpet has repaired {List(systemsrepaired)}.

 ### Log()

 This function will write the supplied text to EDDI's log.